browserengineering/book/book/forms.md

     return params
 ```

-This code is a little weird, using `split` to find and operate on all
-the percent-encoded bits, but it does work.
-An alternative would be
-a state machine much like our lexer in [Chapter 2](graphics.md).

 Now that we have form submissions, `handle_request` will field two
 kinds of requests: regular browsing and form submissions.
 Let's
 separate the two kinds of requests into different functions.
 Rename